about Caravan Chronicles (aka Trailer Tales):

 “A piece of wildly original interactive installation theatre...with stories, hospitality and haikus.
 Warm-hearted, inclusive fun gently underscored by a universal message: families are all about shared memories, rituals and acceptance.
 Let us not take them for granted.”
 Adelaide Advertiser, AU

-So, come visit Wally, the globe-trotting vintage 1962 Airstream, hang out at the marshmallow roast, and eavesdrop on ‘cousins’ gossip.
+So, come visit Helen, the globe-trotting vintage 1965 Airstream, hang out and eavesdrop on ‘cousins’ gossip.
 We know you'll enjoy exploring the stories and customs of this sprawling, oddly familiar clan as you swipe a melon ball and add stories to family mythology.

 Caravan Chronicles: ReUnion/Trailer Tales